Sleeping in Airports

 Military Lounges

-USO Lounge – The USO offers a lounge that is free of charge to active members of the US military and their families.
+USO Lounge – The USO offers a free lounge to active members of the US military and their families.
 Location: Terminal 2 East Floor, Gate Parking Lot.

 Related Pages: San Diego Airport Lounges